Getting a reluctant toddler to enjoy playing outside

 Here are some tips for getting turning your resistant toddler into a nature lover in just a few easy steps!

 - Consider comfort: When heading outdoors, make sure you’re ready for the environment.
-If Baby is too hot or too cold, she may be less likely to give the great outdoors a chance.
+If Baby is too hot or too cold, they may be less likely to give the great outdoors a chance.
 Preparing for your adventure carefully, whether that means dressing in layers, or just wearing a comfy pair of shoes, can help head off some complaints before they start.

 - Be a good role model: If you’re enjoying your time outdoors, Baby will be more likely to follow your lead.
-Be sure to show her what a good time you’re having, and to talk about what fun you’re next adventure will be, too.
+Be sure to show them what a good time you’re having, and to talk about what fun you’re next adventure will be, too.
 Your toddler will feed off your good energy.